What you need to consider when choosing sunglasses!

-Sunread sunglasses with optical insert
+Sunread sunglasses with optical insert (prescription lenses)

 Optical insert is a feature where we manufacture a flexible bridge that holds a couple of optical lenses just inside the protective outer sun lens.
 Optical insert consists of a lens same as used in ordinary glasses and work the same way.
 The advantage of insertion optics is that you get greater choice to choose sunglasses lenses.
 In sports frame that fits around your head and covers the eyes from leaking light makes it very difficult and above all very expensive to produce sunglasses with various optical capabilities.